 - Fidget tools give hands something non-destructive to do.
 Students can twist, turn, tug, and rub these sensory tools to help quiet their minds.

 - Biophilic elements have soothing benefits.
-Incorporate some plant life into your space if you can or bring in natural calming elements, such as a water panel, desktop aquarium, or jellyfish mood light.
+Incorporate some plant life into your space if you can, or bring in natural calming elements, such as a desktop aquarium.

 - Sensory liquid sets offer students a soothing visual distraction.